makotosoul/idea-case-backend/Deployment/CSC_VM_docker_deployment.md

 ```sh
 sudo docker volume rm siba_be_mariadb_data
 ```
 Replace the volume name with the actual volume.
+WARNING: This will reset the data in the database!

 ## Other useful commands